D0men1c0/ISSR_Darkweb/README.md

 | Recall              | 0.84              | 0.95             |
 | F1 Score            | 0.87              | 0.96             |

-These are the results obtained by LightGBM using the incorporations and classes obtained by BERT for the thread field in a classification task:
+### These are the results obtained by LightGBM using the embedding and classes obtained by BERT for the thread field in a classification task:

 | Metric              | Value (68 Topics) | Value (7 Topics) |
 |---------------------|-------------------|------------------|